Kera-Kera/COMP3015CW2-/README.md

-###Benjamin Daniel Resubmission for COMP3015 Coursework 2
+###Benjamin Daniel Resubmission for COMP3015 Coursework 2 Resubmission

 #How does the user interact with your executable?
 How do you open and control the software you wrote (exe file)?